dataArtisans/flink-training-web/exercises/eventTimeJoin.md

 3. It's also important to eventually expire state.
 Again it's appropriate to use an event time timer for this.

 These two figures show how the dataset is organized.
-First we show when the customer and trade stream elements arrive.
-For example, the first customer record has a event time timestamp of 0, and arrives at processing time 0; the first trade arrives after one second of processing time, and has an event time timestmap of 1000:
+First we show when the `Customer` and `Trade` stream elements arrive.
+For example, the first `Customer` record has a event time timestamp of 0, and arrives at processing time 0; the first `Trade` arrives after one second of processing time, and has an event time timestmap of 1000:

 <img src="../images/join-processing-time.png" alt="Streams organized by processing time" class="offset" width="100%" />